 Love him or loathe him, Sergio Ramos' longevity and success make him deserving of commemoration.

-As the most-capped European player to date, Ramos won a hat-trick of trophies for his country (the 2010 World Cup and 2008 and 2012 European Championships) and at club level, he has reigned in the Spanish capital for the last 15 years.
+As the most-capped European player to date, Ramos won a hat-trick of trophies for his country (the 2010 World Cup and 2008 and 2012 European Championships) and at club level, he reigned in the Spanish capital for 16 years.
 Scoring in the Champions League final to help win the allusive La Decima is his hotly-contested highlight.

 He was Los Blancos' most important player, thanks to his leadership and dependable defensive duties, consistently proving priceless for Zinedine Zidane's side.
 In 2021, though, he moved to Paris Saint-Germain on a free transfer and will be hoping to guide the French team a craved for Champions League win to boost any future Ballon d'Or credentials.